mathieuprog/token-refresh/README.md

 ## How It Works

-When a request fails with a condition that matches your `shouldRefresh` function, the library:
+When a request fails with a condition that your `isSessionExpired` function returns true for, the library:

-0. **Stale-token fast path:** If the 401 came from a request that was sent with an older token than the library currently holds in memory (e.g., you fixed the header or a previous refresh already updated it), the request is retried **once** with the current token — **no refresh call** is made.
+0. **Stale-token fast path:** If the response matches your `isSessionExpired` predicate and the request was sent with an older token than the library currently holds in memory (e.g., you fixed the header or a previous refresh already updated it), the request is retried **once** with the current token — **no refresh call** is made.
 1. **Loop prevention**: Checks if this specific request already attempted a refresh
-2. **Single-flight refresh**: Only one refresh happens at a time, even with concurrent 401s
+2. **Single-flight refresh**: Only one refresh happens at a time, even with concurrent failures
 3. **Request queuing**: Failed requests are queued while refresh is in progress
 4. **Header updates**: Updates the default auth header on the Axios instance
 5. **Request retry**: Queued requests are retried with the new token